This Texas veterinarian helped crack the mystery of bird flu in cows

 Some farm workers who were exposed to infected animals or people were offered the medication, CDC spokesman Jason McDonald said.
 State health officials are responsible for evaluating and providing treatment, according to federal guidelines.

-Health officials in Texas provided Tamiflu to the person known to be infected with H5N1 and family members, plus two people on a second dairy farm who were exposed to infected animals, said Chris Van Deusen, a spokesman for the Texas Department of State Health Services.
+Health officials in Texas provided Tamiflu to the person known to be infected with H5N1 and household members, plus two people on a second dairy farm who tested negative but were exposed to infected animals, said Chris Van Deusen, a spokesman for the Texas Department of State Health Services.
 He said he wasn't sure if others had been offered the antiviral.

 Farmers have been hesitant to allow health officials onto their land, said Dr. Kay Russo, a Colorado veterinarian who consulted about the outbreak with Petersen.